 11 Feb Going Past Empathy: The Four Levels of Listening and How You Can Listen Your Way to Innovation

-This week Listening is on our minds.
-Listening, and how it can generate real change, produce unexpected outcomes…and foster real innovation.
-Creating real change is what we’re all here to do…we haven’t met a single person coming through the doors of The Design Gym who was willing to say “yes, the status quo is awesome.”
+Lately, we’ve had the topic of listening on our minds—listening, and how it can generate real change, produce unexpected outcomes and foster real innovation.
+Creating real change is what we’re all here to do.
+We haven’t met a single person coming through the doors of The Design Gym who was willing to say, “yes, the status quo is awesome.”

-We might call the lowest level of listening Cosmetic Listening, with no offense to the cosmetics industry.
-This is what we’re doing when someone asks “Are you even listening?” and your brain can actually repeat back the last 3-7 words the person said.
-Some part of your brain is actually collecting words…but no meaning.
+We might call the lowest level of listening Cosmetic Listening (with no offense to the cosmetics industry).
+This is what we’re doing when someone asks, “Are you even listening?” and your brain can actually repeat back the last 3-7 words the person said.
+Some part of your brain is actually collecting words, but not their meaning.
 It’s pretend listening, and it doesn’t get you far.
 How do you move from Cosmetic listening into deeper levels of listening?
 Actually paying attention is a good first step.

 If you find yourself being a talker on the side of downloading, make sure you ask the listener what they want and need to hear.
 As a listener, you can break downloading with a step back from details to the big picture.

-Instead of a 50/50 split, try to talk 10% of the time!
+Instead of a 50/50 split, try to talk 10 per cent of the time!
 Use silence selectively and don’t try to fill the pauses in the conversation.
-Once you slow down the pace a little, you can focus on the skills of the next level, Empathizing, below!
+Once you slow down the pace a little, you can focus on the skills of the next level, Empathizing.

 We spend a lot of time in our workshops helping people work on this mode of listening.
 Empathic listening is listening for the place the other person is speaking from.
 It’s not about facts, but about experiencing/sensing an emotional connection.
-You go past the facts of “Downloading” listening and begin to understand the context of the facts.
-A list of pain points you get from your users doesn’t help you figure out which ones to address first..and why it is a problem in the first place.
+You go past the facts of Downloading Listening and begin to understand the context of the facts.

 1. Pay attention

 Give the speaker your undivided attention, and let distracting thoughts go.
-You may start to build counter arguments or piece things together…you should let that effort relax.
+You may start to build counter arguments or piece things together—you should try to avoid those immediate reactions as much as possible.
 Focus on being present.